How to Apply

-PLEASE NOTE: DUE TO THE HIGH VOLUME OF REQUESTS, UNSW MEDICINE IS UNABLE TO OFFER OR PROCESS ANY FURTHER CLERKSHIP PLACEMENTS AT ANY AFFILIATED HOSPITAL FOR APRIL/MAY, 2020.
-We will continue to try to secure placement requests for June, 2020 onwards.
+PLEASE NOTE: DUE TO THE HIGH VOLUME OF REQUESTS, UNSW MEDICINE IS UNABLE TO OFFER OR PROCESS ANY FURTHER CLERKSHIP PLACEMENTS AT ANY AFFILIATED HOSPITAL FOR SEPTEMBER - NOVEMBER, 2020.
+We will continue to try to secure placement requests for December, 2020 onwards.

 Please ensure that you have read all Clerkship information before commencing application.

 - Submit an initial online application with all your contact details, requested dates and top three specialisation/discipline preferences.

 - A part-completed application form will be emailed to you to download.
 The downloaded application must be given to your medical school for completion and sign-off.

 - Supporting documents must then be posted or couriered to the Clerkship Co-ordinator.
 At this stage of the application process, emailed or faxed copies will not be accepted.